 Returns the String value result of normalizing the string into the normalization form named by form as specified in Unicode Standard Annex #15, Unicode Normalization Forms.

-form: stringApplicable values: "NFC", "NFD", "NFKC", or "NFKD", If not specified default is "NFC"
+Optional form: stringApplicable values: "NFC", "NFD", "NFKC", or "NFKD", If not specified default is "NFC"

 Pads the current string with a given string (possibly repeated) so that the resulting string reaches a given length.
 The padding is applied from the end (right) of the current string.